 Orcas, or killer whales, are one of the most common whales in Vancouver.
 They’re very social, often traveling in pods, so you may see several of them during your trip.
 Plus, each group has a particular range of sounds they use to communicate, so if you have hydrophones, you can hear them.

 During our orca tour in Vancouver, we learned a lot about these majestic creatures.
 For example, killer whales aren’t actually whales, but they’re relatives of the dolphin family.
 We also learned that the Vancouver waters are home to resident orcas, which feed mostly on salmon, and transient orcas, which eat small mammals.
 These cetaceans can weigh up to five tons and swim over 60 miles per day!

 Humpback whales in Vancouver

-While looking for wild whales in Vancouver, you might also see humpback whales.
-These creatures spend more time underwater than killer whales, so it’s much harder to predict their location.
+During your sightseeing tour, you may also see humpback whales in Vancouver.
+These whales spend more time underwater than killer whales, so it’s more difficult to predict their location.
 They’re also much larger, so seeing one in the icy northern waters is quite an experience!

 Dolphins in Vancouver